BenGWeeks/seedphrase-fixer/README.md

 # seedphrase-fixer

 This is a simple project that fixes a passphrase if one of the words was noted down incorrectly.
+Note: It currently only works for English BIP-39 words.

 ## Installation